 Symptoms Of Cushing’s Disease In Dogs

-Symptoms of Cushing’s disease in dogs can vary widely, as the adrenal gland is responsible for the production of many hormones and steroids.
-Depending on which hormones or organs are affected, symptoms can appear differently in type and severity.
-If glucocorticoid, a natural steroid, is affected, muscle tissue can break down and urination can become abnormal.
-If the immune system is affected, there may be secondary infections.
-If the pancreas is affected, dogs may have diarrhea or start vomiting.
+Symptoms of Cushing’s disease in dogs can vary widely because the adrenal gland is responsible for the production of many hormones and steroids.
+Therefore, symptoms can appear differently in type and severity depending on which hormones or organs are affected.
+For example, if glucocorticoid, a natural steroid, is affected, then muscle tissue can break down and urination can become abnormal.
+If the immune system is affected, there may be secondary infections, and if the pancreas is affected, dogs may have diarrhea or start vomiting.
 Here are a few of the symptoms you may see in dogs with Cushing’s disease.

 - Increased thirst or urination